LAKostis/redirector/README.md

 # redirector
-Manage propietary iKVM functionality from command line.
+Proprietary BMC functions via unified CLI.

-This is a fork of Anton Kachalov (mouse@) redirector project wich was initially created for internal needs in Yandex LLC: different and cheap servers without proper BMC management tools often with flacky UI only.
+This is a fork of Anton Kachalov (mouse@) [redirector project](https://github.com/ya-mouse/redirector) wich was initially created for internal needs in Yandex LLC: different and cheap servers without proper BMC management tools often with flacky UI only.

-In case of our hardware there was a need to have easy way to get a iKVM console (do not differ with SOL) and most of the time process looks as a quest: you need to open BMC UI, confirm all security warnings, sometimes even downgrade a browser, then click n-times to get a right menu entry, then download java applet and click again to confirm OS security enforcements and at last all java questions.
+In case of our hardware there was a need to have easy way to get a iKVM console (do not differ with SOL) and most of the time process looks as a quest:

+* you need to open BMC UI, confirm all security warnings, (might even downgrade a browser)
+* click n-times to get a right menu entry
+* then download java applet
+* click again n-times to confirm OS security enforcements
+* click n-times to override all java security enforcements

 Sounds easy, huh?

+Or let's say you need to change some options by ticking/unticking them in UI and you need this for 1000+ servers?
+And there's no way to do that via ipmitool?

 But with redirector you need only working java and some common unix tools like GNU sed, jq and GNU getopt (in case of MacOS).
 Then just run one CLI command and script will do all magic for you:

  * login into BMC UI
  * find the right menu entry and fill all options